-If they can find a marriage counselor who would be a neutral person and can explain this to them so that neither the young wife nor the husband are left feeling upset due to misunderstandings.
-The counselor can then help them resolve the real issues.
+If they can find a marriage counsellor who would be a neutral person and can explain this to them so that neither the young wife nor the husband is left feeling upset due to misunderstandings.
+The counsellor can then help them resolve real issues.

-3. Couples counselling help in case of sexual incompatibility
+3. Couples counselling helps in case of sexual incompatibility

 4. Counselling can dispel the effects of infidelity

-5. Family counselors help deal with parenting challenges
+5. Family counsellors help deal with parenting challenges

 6. Addictions can be tackled